 The earliest ‘copy’ of the monument was that at Werrington Park, near Launceston in Cornwall.
 It was probably built after Sir William Morice of Werrington returned from his Grand Tour, which had included a stay in Rome, in 1730.
 It is shown in this undated portrait of Morice, but as he died in 1750 it was clearly extant at that date.
 The itinerant Bishop Pococke confirmed that it was based on the monument in Rome: he described it as a ‘model of what is called the Tomb of the Horatii’, although he gives no further information.
 The forward-thinking Victorians were less-impressed with such ‘pseudo-antiquities of the type of which the 18th century was fond’, but after this dismissal Sir Alfred Robbins’s history of the Launceston area does at least confirm that by 1888 the building was known as the ‘Sugar Loaves’ on account of the three conical pinnacles.
 When Barbara Jones saw it in the middle of the 20th century it was still in pretty good condition, but what was once both eye-catcher and viewpoint is now lost in undergrowth, and little survives today.

-At Studley too a visitor confirms the inspiration as ‘the remains of the Monument erected to the memory of the Horatii’, although Aislabie’s version was known simply as the ‘Roman Monument’.
-Being a pragmatic Yorkshireman, Aislabie built the base as a summerhouse for refreshments and for admiring the view to his Octagon Temple across the valley.
+It is however certain that the inspiration was ‘the remains of the Monument erected to the memory of the Horatii’, although the Aislabie version was known simply as the ‘Roman Monument’.
+Being a pragmatic Yorkshireman, Aislabie (senior or junior) built the base as a summerhouse for refreshments and for admiring the view to his Octagon Temple across the valley.
 The 5 rooftop pinnacles survived until at least the middle of the 19th century, but there is no trace of them on site today, and without them the little building has lost its meaning and impact.

 In the first years of the 1760s Norborne Berkeley, Lord Botetourt, who had been in Rome in the 1730s, erected a version of the monument at Stoke Park, near Bristol.
 The design was drawn up by his polymath friend Thomas Wright.
 This too was recognised by Bishop Pococke: he visited in 1764 and saw a ‘model of the Monument of the Horati, at Albano’.
 Pococke’s description of an arched building with four pediments and a frieze topped with four obelisks sounds considerably more elaborate than the original, probably because it also functioned as an eye-catcher from the mansion.